Table of Contents

-The flow velocity vm – averaged over the cross section – is the covered distance of the blood corpuscles per period of time:
+The flow velocity vm – averaged over the cross section – is the distance covered by the blood corpuscles per period of time:

 vm = ∆I / ∆t (in m/s)

-If the cross section of the vessel remains constant, the volume element ∆v is the product of cross section and covered distance:
+When the cross section of the vessel remains constant, the volume element ∆v is the product of the cross section and the distance covered:

 ∆v = ∆I * Q (in m3)

 This results in the condition of continuity: At constant flow, velocity decreases with increasing cross section.

 I = (∆I / ∆t) * ∆Q = vm * Q or vm = I / Q

 The cross section is taken as the sum of all parallel vessels.
 Thus, the cross section of the capillary system is 500 times the cross section of the aorta.
 Hence, the flow velocity of the blood decreases further and further from the aorta (0.25 m/s) to the capillaries (0.0005 m/s).

 When a fluid flows through a pipe system, friction occurs both between the elements of the fluid and the wall of the pipe.
 This dynamic tenacity is described by viscosity (η).
 It results from the quotient of shear stress (τ = force/area) and the velocity gradient (γ = dv/dx):

 η = τ / γ (in Pa s)